aaronfraint/aaronfraint/README.md

 ### Hi there 👋

-My name is Aaron Fraint and I work at CARTO as a Senior Solutions Engineer, where I help businesses and public agencies use modern geospatial data science and visualization techniques to make better data-driven decisions.
+My name is Aaron Fraint and I work at Felt as a Sales Engineer, where I help businesses and public agencies use modern geospatial data science and visualization techniques to make better data-driven decisions.

 <!--
 **aaronfraint/aaronfraint** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.